-If you’ve been on the road for a while and are craving a good home-cooked meal that isn’t plov, you’ll find everything you need right here to cook up something delicious of your own.
+If you’ve been on the road for a while and are craving a good home-cooked meal, you’ll find everything you need right here to cook up something delicious of your own.

 Alongside all the usual fruit and vegetables, you’ll also find dried fruit and other snacks perfect for your onward travels in the region.